mrudowski/nxExp/apps/zen-gardens/README.md

 # zen-gardens

-a tiny isometric block gardens builder
+a tiny isometric block gardens builder (test)

 ## Main assumptions:
 - only html, css and images (no canvas)